 How Much Does The College of New Jersey Cost?overall average net price of TCNJ is $27,541.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of TCNJ, see our tuition and fees and room and board pages.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At TCNJ, approximately 54% of students took out student loans averaging $9,692 a year.
 That adds up to $38,768 over four years for those students.

 How Much Money Do TCNJ Graduates Make?students who graduate from TCNJ with a bachelor's degree go on to jobs where they make an average salary of $58,500 in their early years.
 This is good news for future TCNJ graduates since it is 47% more than the average college graduate's salary of $39,802 per year.

 Location of The College of New Jersey

 The College of New Jersey Majorsstudents from 42 majors graduated from The College of New Jersey.
 Of these students, 1,647 received undergraduate degrees and 326 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|